pratyushasharma/laser/README.md

 **Website:** [https://pratyushasharma.github.io/laser/](https://pratyushasharma.github.io/laser)

 **Updates:**
+- **Jan 18th, 2024:** Refactoring is happening in the [refactor](https://github.com/pratyushasharma/laser/tree/refactor) branch.
+We do working to release it quickly and thank you for your patience.
 - **Jan 7th, 2024:** Results table has been created on the [website](https://pratyushasharma.github.io/laser/index.html#results).
 - **Jan 4th, 2024:** Discussions page is open.
 Feel free to use it to suggest new topics/ideas/results that are not covered by issues.

 **This is an early development release.
-We will do a major refactor in the first half of Jan 2024 to make the code easier to use and more flexible.**
+We will do a major refactor in Jan 2024 to make the code easier to use and more flexible.**

 We welcome issues and pull requests.
 If you report a new result using LASER on a given LLM and NLP task, please issue a pull request and we'll add it to the website's leaderboard.